-What Is Test Environment?
+What is Test Environment?

 A test environment is the configured infrastructure (servers, databases, services, and network settings) where tests are executed, designed to simulate production conditions at the appropriate fidelity for each testing level.